 How to lessen your risk of carbon monoxide poisoning

 - Place generators outdoors.
-Never put one in an enclosed or semi-enclosed space, such as basement, cellar bulkhead or attached garage.
+Never put one in an enclosed or semi-enclosed space, like the basement, cellar bulkhead, or garage.

-- Keep generator dry and protected from ice and snow.
-Dry your hands before touching a generator.
+- Keep the generator dry and protected from ice and snow.
+Dry your hands before touching it.

 - Make sure the generator is at least 15 feet away from windows or doors into the home.

-- Use kerosene heaters in a well ventilated room, by either keeping doors to other rooms open or opening a window at least 1-inch.
+- Use kerosene heaters in a well-ventilated room.
+Keep the doors to other rooms open or opening a window at least 1-inch.

 - Only use K-1 grade fuel in a kerosene heater.
 Follow instructions for setting the wick height.

-- Do not use outdoor cooking devices, such as gas or charcoal grills or gas camp stoves, indoors — not even in a fireplace.
+- Do not use outdoor cooking devices, like gas or charcoal grills or camp stoves, indoors.

 - Do not use indoor gas cooking stoves for heat.

-- Keep chimney flue and a window open when you burn decorative gas fireplace logs for heat.
+- Keep chimney flue and a window open when you burn gas fireplace logs for heat.

-- Place a carbon monoxide detector that is battery powered or has battery back up power outside each sleeping area.
+- Place a carbon monoxide detector that’s battery-powered or has a battery backup power outside each sleeping area.
 Look for the UL mark with the “Single Station Carbon Monoxide Alarm” statement.

 - Change the batteries in your carbon monoxide detector each time you change your clock for daylight savings time.